What is your personal approach to education?

 How do you judge your success?

-Why do you think St Ives was shortlisted for Pre-Prep/Prep School of the Year at the Tes Awards in February 2018?
+Why do you think St Ives won Small Independent School of the Year at the Independent Schools Awards 2022?

-I believe the reasons we were shortlisted are numerous.
-However, one of the main ones has to be that St Ives offers an outstanding education within a fun, supportive community where the individual progress of each pupil is truly celebrated.
+I believe the reasons we won are numerous.
+However, the judges praised us for putting the wellbeing of our pupils at the heart of every decision we make and quoted that our entry highlighted 'the energy and buzz of the school'.
+There is definitely a unique culture at St Ives, a culture of kindness, warmth and support, where the individual progress of each pupil is truly celebrated.
 We are unique in our small size which means our pupil to teacher ratio is the best in the area, giving all our pupils excellent individual attention as and when they need it.
 Being small also means our pastoral care is second to none - our pupils have such a happy time here and leave us brimming with confidence.

 What are your pupil demographics?

 Our pupils predominantly come from the local area and from a variety of backgrounds.
 However since the completion of the Hindhead tunnel and the consequent improved accessibility of Haslemere, we are increasingly seeing more and more children come from towns slightly further afield such as Farnham, Petersfield and Godalming.
 School transport is also available to those who require it.

 There is no set rule as to when pupils can join St Ives.
 We take children from 2 years upwards.
 Many of our children started in our Nursery and have journeyed all the way through; others join us throughout the different year groups depending on their own personal circumstances.
 Everyone is welcome and fully included in their peer group at whatever stage they join us.

 How involved are parents in what goes on at the school?